We radically simplify blockchain development, even with no previous DApp experience.

 Modex BCDB Features

-Modex BCDB is a platform enabling blockchain adoption in enterprises software product development.
-It connects the blockchain infrastructure with the traditional database storage engines, and it presents itself to the programmer in a form that is used to work with, as it was used to work until now with traditional remote database engines like MongoDb, MySQL etc
+Modex BCDB (Blockchain Database) is a platform which enables blockchain adoption in enterprises software product development.
+It connects the blockchain infrastructure with the traditional database storage engines.
+The BCDB workbench is familiar to developers who are already used to working with traditional remote database engines like MongoDb, MySQL, etc.

-The blockchain component (Blockchain Ledger framework) can be swapped at any time with other supported blockchain frameworks (like Ethereum) – Modex BCDB is currently implementing HyperLedger Sawtooth and Tendermint.
+The blockchain component (Blockchain Ledger framework) can be swapped at any time with other supported blockchain frameworks (like Ethereum) – Modex BCDB is currently integrated with HyperLedger Sawtooth and Tendermint.
 HyperLedger Fabric and Ethereum integrations are in the testing phase.

 Defaulted with MongoDB database engine for data storage.
 The database component can be switched and changed with a different remote database engine, traditional or NoSQL.